 Danielle is a brain tumour survivor who first shared her story in 2015.
-Five years later, she has graciously provided an update.
+Six years later, she has graciously provided an update AND created an amazing #TURNMAYGREY fundraiser – all the while spreading awareness of brain tumours.

 On August 6 2015, after suffering for years with unexplained symptoms, I underwent my first transsphenoidal endoscopic pituitary surgery to remove a pituitary adenoma.
 This adenoma was and is the cause of my Cushing’s disease.